 Thermoplastic materials are distinguished from thermoset materials in that there is no chemical crosslinking.
-These membranes can be repeatedly softened by heating or hardened when cooled.
-Because of the materials' chemical nature, thermoplastic membranes typically are seamed by heat welding with hot air or solvent welding.
+Thermoplastic membranes can be repeatedly softened by heating or hardened when cooled.
+Because of their chemical nature, thermoplastic membranes are typically seamed by heat welding with hot air or solvent welding.

-There are five common subcategories of thermoplastic roof membranes.
+These are the common subcategories of thermoplastic roof membranes:

 - Polyvinyl Chloride (PVC)

 The most common thermoplastic roof membranes are PVC and TPO.
 The following provides general descriptions of these two systems.